Written by Zamara Perri

 Honestly, I wish more people would patronize the women in our community who start businesses to support black lesbians.
-We honestly wouldn’t have created those businesses if you had not requested them in one way or another.
+We wouldn’t have created those businesses if you had not requested them in one way or another.

 Don’t get me wrong, all support is appreciated.
 I’m so grateful for the thousands of people who support us on social media and elsewhere.
 I love working on the blog and talking to different people on social media.
-In fact, I’ve made a couple of good friends just by doing what I love–writing about black lesbian relationships!
+In fact, I’ve made a couple of good good girlfriends just by doing what I love–writing about black lesbian relationships!

 So let’s be real, when most people provide a service or do a job, they charge a fee.
 How many of us have ever gone to Netflix and asked them why they are charging?
 How about your hairdresser or barber?
 Do you ever walk into the grocery story and just fill up your cart and just walk out without paying?

 We deserve to be rewarded for the work that we do!
 I would never get up and go to work 40 hours a week and not get a paycheck.
 Neither should any black lesbian business owner.

 And honestly, if we are not willing to support each other, then we should stop complaining that there is nothing of quality for black lesbians.

 Most websites or television stations offer content for free in exchange for advertising.
 But the truth is lesbians, in general, are not a target demographic for advertisers, and even fewer advertisers are interested in black lesbians.
 And for me to pay the bills through advertising alone would make the reader experience intolerable (pop-ups, auto-play videos, overlay/floater ads).